digital-asset/daml/docs/source/app-dev/ledger-api.rst

 several supported programming languages. :doc:`Further documentation <bindings-x-lang/index>` provides a few pointers on how you may want to approach this.

-As an alternative way to tap into the Ledger API you can also use the :doc:`HTTP JSON API Service</json-api/index>`.
+You can also use the :doc:`HTTP JSON API Service </json-api/index>` to tap into the Ledger API.

 At its core, it provides a simplified view of the active contract set and additional primities to query it and exposing it using a well-defined JSON-based encoding over a conventional HTTP connection.

-On top of that, a subset of the services mentioned above is also available as part of it.
+A subset of the services mentioned above is also available as part of it.

 .. _daml-lf-intro: